 There's been a lot of buzz about predictive analytics in recent years, largely due to advances in supporting technology.
-Predictive analytics, a core course in the Master of Science in Business Analytics online program at the University of North Carolina Wilmington, is a category of analytics aimed at using historical data and analytics techniques to make predictions about future outcomes.
+Predictive analytics is the central focus of a core course in the Master of Science (M.S.) in Business Analytics online program at the University of North Carolina Wilmington (UNCW).
+Predictive analytics is a category of data analytics aimed at using historical data and analytics techniques to predict future outcomes.

-The UNCW course provides students with an overview of various predictive analytics techniques.
-Participants leave the course with the tools needed to help guide data preparation and analysis to develop quantitative predictions for their organization.
+The Predictive Analytics course gives students an overview of various predictive analytics techniques.
+Participants leave the course with the tools to help guide data preparation and analysis to develop quantitative predictions for their organizations.

 Looking Into the Future

 The science of predictive analytics can provide insights into the future with a considerable degree of precision.
-It has gained support across a range of organizations, with a global market projected to reach approximately $10.95 billion by 2022, growing at a compound annual growth rate (CAGR) of around 21 percent between 2016 and 2022, according to a CIO mention of a 2017 Zion Market Research report.
+As a result, predictive analytics has gained support across a range of organizations and industries.
+The global market for predictive analytics is projected to reach approximately $40.3 billion by 2027, growing at a compound annual growth rate (CAGR) of 18.4% between 2020 and 2027, according to GlobeNewswire.

-Applying predictive analytics starts with a business goal such as using data to reduce waste, save time or cut costs.
-The process harnesses diverse, often substantial, data sets into models that can generate clear, actionable outcomes to support achieving the stated goal.
+Applying predictive analytics starts with a business goal, such as using data to reduce waste, save time or cut costs.
+The process harnesses and aggregates diverse, often substantial data sets and, using technologies like machine learning, analyzes those data sets to generate clear, actionable insights which support decision-making and desired goals and outcomes.

 Growing Use of Analytics

-Industries as varied as finance, healthcare, pharmaceuticals, automotive, aerospace, financial services, healthcare, manufacturing and others can make use of predictive analytics to work toward achieving their goals.
+Industries as varied as finance, healthcare, pharmaceuticals, automotive, aerospace, financial services, healthcare, manufacturing and others can use predictive analytics to achieve their goals.

-- Energy production - To forecast electricity price and demand.
-Complex forecasting apps use models that monitor plant availability, historical trends, seasonality and weather.
+- Energy production — To forecast electricity price and demand.
+Complex forecasting apps use models that monitor plant availability, historical trends, maintenance needs and weather.
 The impact of weather events, equipment failure, regulations and other variables on service costs can also be predicted.

 - Aerospace — To gauge the impact of specific maintenance operations on aircraft reliability, fuel use, availability and uptime.